Cat & Dog Teeth Cleaning in St. Paul, MN

 - Higher risk of developing heart valve, kidney, and liver inflammation

-Save Your Pet’s Teeth and Your Wallet with our Affordable Wellness Plans
+Save Your Pet’s Teeth & Your Wallet with our Affordable Wellness Plans

-When you enroll your pet in our Adult Cathedral Wellness plan, their annual dental cleaning, as well as comprehensive bloodwork before their procedure, is entirely covered in your monthly payments.
+When you enroll your pet in our Adult Wellness Plan, their annual dental cleaning, as well as comprehensive bloodwork before their procedure, is entirely covered in your monthly payments.
 That means no extra cost for a pearly white smile, fresh breath, and prevention of dental disease.

 At St. Paul Pet Hospital, your pet’s safety and comfort are our top-most priorities.
 Therefore, every anesthetic procedure starts with pre-anesthetic bloodwork and an exam to ensure your pet has no underlying conditions that could affect their response to anesthesia.
 Then, we’re ready to begin the procedure which includes:

-- Digital dental X-rays to identify signs of dental disease such as tooth damage, bone loss, periodontal pockets, and more
+- Digital imaging to identify signs of dental disease such as tooth damage, bone loss, periodontal pockets, and more

 - Using ultrasonic and hand scaling instruments to remove hardened tartar on teeth both above and below the gum line